fletchgraham/ResourceSpyce/README.md

 # ResourceSpyce
-python wrapper for the ResourceSpace
+python wrapper for the ResourceSpace API